 Glacier snow can hide huge crevices so big that they could hold buildings within it.
 Glaciers start high up in the mountains sourced by many metres of snowfall, which compacts and thickens over the years turning it into ice.
 This forms the start of the glacier.
 As it descends through the mountain’s valley the weather attacks it over the years eating away at its surface to form cracks and crevices as deep as 60m.
 These can then become hidden by snow.
 Be careful if you’re ever walking on or near the sources of glaciers.

 8. Rock Glaciers: They Exist!

 Some arid mountains in the South Island can contain rock glaciers.
 Rock glaciers are snow and loose rocks that are frozen together.
 At the centre of the rocks and between all the gaps, ice acts like glue sticking rocks together.
 The process is so vast that it gives the impression of a river of slow-moving rock.

 9. Franz Josef and Fox Glacier Cause Flash Floods

 Franz Joseph and Fox Glacier, West Coast, have been the cause of flash flooding for thousands of years.
 Melted snow and rain gather in the gaps between the two mountain sides and slowly freeze.
 Liquid water remains trapped and will only be released when the parts of the glacier holding it back finally break.
 Then, it can surge to the bottom of the valley.

-Studies conducted in 2008 by glaciologists – yep, thats the name of the scientists studying the behaviour of glaciers – concluded that by the year 2100 Franz Joseph will have lost 38% of its mass.
-Global warming is a fact, people, so be a green backpacker!
+Studies conducted in 2008 by glaciologists – yep, that’s the name of the scientists studying the behaviour of glaciers – concluded that by the year 2100 Franz Joseph will have lost 38% of its mass.
+Global warming is a fact, people, so be a green traveller!